English 609 is a graduate course offered by Western Carolina Univesity in Cullowhee, NC.

 Reading for next week: Descriptive poems, list poems

-Reading for next week: syllabics and stress prosody
+Poetry Readings for next week: syllabics and stress prosody examples

-Reading for next week (voice, myth, and persona poems)
+Poetry readings for next week (Voice, Directives, and other kinds of persona poems)

-Homework: Try a "myth" poem or poem from the point of view of a fictional or historical character
+Writing Homework: Try a "myth" poem or poem from the point of view of a fictional or historical character.

 Four levels of poetry: sonic level (accentual prosody and syllabic prosody)